 Our first stop after the airport was Alexanderplatz.
 I used to love spending time here, back in the days when I was doing internship in this great city.
 The place has certainly changed a lot since then and doesn’t even look like a major square anymore.
 To me, it has become way too commercialized with international shop chains everywhere.

 As I mentioned, we had a nine year old with us this time.
 Of course, that means we had to organize something special and kid-friendly.
 Tropical Islands is a former airship hangar transformed into a huge indoor water theme park with real sand beach, water slides, palms, overnight villas and fantastic atmosphere.
-It seemed like a great idea and a perfect place, because it is weather independent (indoor) attraction.
+It seemed like a great idea and a perfect place, because it is weather independent (indoor) attraction, especially during winter months.
 We booked our tickets online in advance for 36€/adult.

 One thing to keep in mind, though.
 You can not travel to Tropical Islands with your Welcome card, as it is located outside the city (ca 60km).
 In order to get there, a Berlin-Brandenburg day card needs to be purchased (29€ for a group of 5 persons).
 You can read about our visit in one of my next posts, where I will describe everything in full detail.

 Although, personally, I’m not a big fan of Zoos, we still went there because of the little one.
 Zoologischer Garten is a small Zoo in Western Berlin, you can see the animals in half a day and optionally go to small aquarium (nothing special compared to Sealife).
 What I liked about the Zoo was the fact that there were almost no fences.
 Animals had relatively large areas and you could see them quite close.